slamora/brackets-wiki/Live-Development:-lifecycle-research-and-future-directions.md

 This page originally detailed Ian Wehrman's look at issues with Live Development's connection stability and made some recommendations for the future.
 We are now approaching the time where we want to implement that future.
 Ian's original notes appear in the "March 2013 Research" section below.

-## Three Parts to the Browser Connection
+## Four Parts to the Browser Connection

 As we imagine future possibilities such as Brackets supporting Live Development with browsers other than Chrome or Brackets running in a browser, it's worth noting that there are really three almost entirely separate parts:

+1. Establishing the browser connection
-1. The API we program to for Live Development features
+2. The API we program to for Live Development features
-2. The protocol that is spoken between Brackets and the browser that is being used for previewing
+3. The protocol that is spoken between Brackets and the browser that is being used for previewing
-3. The network transport used to move protocol messages from place to place.
+4. The network transport used to move protocol messages from place to place.

 By consciously treating these as three separate things, we will be able to support the variety of use cases we want in the future.

+## Establishing the Browser Connection

+Currently, Brackets is set up to connect only to Chrome on the local machine.
+As we expand to support other usage scenarios (one browser window controlling another browser preview window, for example), this code will have to change significantly.

+We can possibly abstract some UI aspects of this (selection of browser from the browsers available on the user's machine), but much of the work here will depend on the specifics of the connections we can support.

 ## The API

 Long-term, it would be great if the browsers themselves provided a standard JavaScript API that allowed browser-based tools to work with a separate browser window that contains the user's application.
 We're a long way away from that.
+Additionally, even if the browsers supported a cross-window connection for tools, developers need to test among multiple browsers but generally have a preferred browser for their own use.
+That means that a developer may still want to run Brackets in Chrome but test against Internet Explorer, and it's hard to imagine the web standards reaching a point where that use case was supported by built-in APIs.

 In the meantime, Brackets will have its own JavaScript API that is used by its various Live Development features.
 We should design this API to provide the functionality we need to implement our Live Development features without tying the API to a specific protocol.